Where to find the readings:

 Week Four.
-February 25 and 27.
-Democracy and law
+February 26 and February 28.
+Democracy, law, and rights

-We now take up questions about the institutional framework of democracy: What are the consequences of different institutional designs?
+We now take up questions about the institutional framework of democracy: What are the primary types of institutional design and what are their consequences?
 What role does law play in regulating democracy?
-And can constitutions and courts prevent democracies from being undone democratically?
+And what is the relation of government to individual rights?

-Samuel Issacharoff, Pamela S. Karlan, and Richard H. Pildes, The Law of Democracy: Legal Structure of the Political Process, 4th ed.
-(New York: Foundation Press, 2012), 1-13 ("An Introduction to the Design of Democratic Institutions").
+Samuel Issacharoff, Pamela S. Karlan, and Richard H. Pildes, "An Introduction to the Design of Democratic Institutions," in The Law of Democracy: Legal Structure of the Political Process, 4th ed.
+(New York: Foundation Press, 2012), 1-13.

 We turn to the institutions that shape the legal process, focusing on courts, judges, and judicial review.